Astrobiology, Exoplanets and ROCKE-3D

 ROCKE-3D

-The ROCKE-3D (Resolving Orbital and Climate Keys of Earth and Extraterrestrial Environments with Dynamics) team, a multi-institution collaborative project, is addressing these questions.
+ROCKE-3D (Resolving Orbital and Climate Keys of Earth and Extraterrestrial Environments with Dynamics) is a three-dimensional coupled atmosphere, land, ocean general circulation model.
+It is used to model terrestrial planets like those in our inner solar system.
+The ROCKE-3D team, a multi-institution collaborative project, is addressing questions like those described above.
 GISS's role in this project is to perform 3D GCM simulations of past climates of Earth, other rocky Solar System planets, and theorized exoplanets (e.g., Proxima Centauri b) to broaden our understanding of planetary habitability, to use similar simulations to assess the habitability of rocky exoplanets, and to produce synthetic disk-integrated spectra and phase curves of these planets.

 Our project uses solar radiation patterns and planetary rotation rates from simulations of spin-orbit dynamical evolution of planets over Solar System history provided by our colleagues at the Columbia Astrobiology Center and at other institutions that were part of NExSS.
 In turn, the synthetic disk-integrated spectra we produce from the GCM will be used as input to a whole planetary system spectral model that emulates observations that candidate future direct imaging exoplanet missions might obtain (see the NASA Goddard Space Flight Center Haystacks project).